raianah/porcopion/introduction/README.md

 Hello!
 I am Twlight.
 And I like to be in the middle of dusk and evenin...wait, isn't it the definition of twilight?
 ```

 Twlight is a utility bot mainly coded in [Python 3.9.4](https://www.python.org/downloads/release/python-394/ "Python 3.9.4"), written in [Visual Studio Code](https://code.visualstudio.com/download "Download Visual Studio Code here") *because it's cool*.
 This repository contains some fragments from [Twlight](https://github.com/raianah/twlight-docs "Github Link").
-The full repository is not yet available.
-This bot is coded by one person, and is refining by another person.
+The main repository is not available for public.
+This bot is coded by `차미토#0718 (raianah)`, and by `[redacted]` for additional commits and small updates.
 ```
 @client.ready
 async def on_ready():